SCHUNK-SE-Co-KG/schunk_force_torque_sensor/schunk_fts_driver/schunk_fts_driver/tests/README.md

     cargo run
     ```

-2. Set environment variables in the terminals in which you test
-    ```bash
-    export FTS_HOST="127.0.0.1"
-    export FTS_PORT=8082
-    ```
-    The tests will then connect to the FTS dummy.
+2. The IP of the dummy is set in the fixtures.py of schunk_fts_library.
+    The Dummy will automatically be used if no real sensor is connected.

 ## Test coverage
 ```bash